 For short-term testing ONLY, you can place an implementing JAR file in your project's

 src/main/resourcesfolder.
 However, you must remove such JAR files before creating the archive for your EventFlow fragment or LiveView fragment project.
-Otherwise, you could end up distributing another company's proprietary JAR files as part of your EventFlow fragment, possibly without a license to do so.
+Otherwise, you could end up distributing another company's proprietary JAR files as part of your fragment, possibly without a license to do so.
 This is especially important to remember for JAR files that implement proprietary interfaces.

-This simple procedure is described on Editing Maven Install Configurations.
+The Run Configuration method of Maven-installing a file is described on Editing Maven Install Configurations.

 You can install the JAR file to the local Maven repository, which is specific to the current user on the current machine.